 Tooth extractions fall into two general categories based on the complexity of the removal.
 Simple extractions involve teeth visible above the gum line that can be loosened and removed using specialized instruments without surgical incisions.
 These procedures are typically completed quickly with local anesthesia and minimal recovery time.

-Surgical extractions are required for teeth broken below the gum line, impacted within the jawbone, or positioned in ways making straightforward removal impossible.
+Surgical extractions are required for teeth broken below the gum line, impacted within the jawbone, or positioned in ways that make straightforward removal impossible.
 These procedures involve creating access through the gum tissue and sometimes removing bone to reach and extract the tooth safely.

-Our oral surgeons evaluate each case individually, using advanced imaging to assess tooth position, root configuration, and surrounding structures.
-This detailed planning allows selection of the most appropriate technique for safe, effective extraction while minimizing tissue trauma and promoting optimal healing.
+Our oral surgery team evaluates each case individually, using advanced imaging to assess tooth position, root configuration, and surrounding structures.
+This detailed planning allows us to select the most appropriate technique for safe, effective extraction while minimizing tissue trauma and promoting optimal healing.

 The Tooth Extraction Procedure

 Before any extraction, your oral surgeon conducts a thorough evaluation, including a review of your medical history and current medications.
-Conditions such as diabetes, heart disease, or use of blood thinners may require special precautions or coordination with your physician to achieve safe, successful outcomes.
+Conditions such as diabetes, heart disease, or use of blood thinners may require special precautions or coordination with your physician to help ensure safe, successful outcomes.

 Following extraction, the socket is evaluated and cleaned.
 Socket preservation bone grafting may be recommended to maintain bone volume for future dental implant placement.
 Sutures may be placed to promote healing, and you will receive detailed post-operative instructions for optimal recovery.